dirigible-io/dirigible-io.github.io/help/faq.md

 ## How to add my own templates? ##

-Use `com.sap.dirigible.ide.template.type` extension point similar as in `com.sap.dirigible.ide.template.ui.*` plugins
+Use `org.eclipse.dirigible.ide.template.type` extension point similar as in `org.eclipse.dirigible.ide.template.ui.*` plugins

 ## How to build my own Dirigible? ##